Theme of Loneliness, Isolation, & Alienation in Literature with Examples

 Guys like us who work on ranches are the loneliest guys in the world, they ain’t got no family, they don’t belong no place.

-Of Mice and Men, Section 1
+Of Mice and Men, George Milton, Chapter 1

 In this quote, Steinbeck describes several dimensions of isolation suffered by his characters: